mecid/mecid.github.io/_posts/2023-08-01-mastering-storekit2.md

 }
 ```

-We can use the *currentEntitlements* property to fetch the all active purchases on every app launch or more often.
+We can use the *currentEntitlements* property to fetch all the active purchases on every app launch or more often.
+By actively monitoring the *currentEntitlements* property we eliminate need for restoring purchases because the *currentEntitlements* always contains the latest list of active subscriptions and non-consumable purchases even if they purchased on another device.

 ```swift
 @main